-The response to an individual's Atlanta DUI when they are on probation depends on the reason for the probation.
-If the person is on probation for a felony, the DUI may not be significant.
-When a person is on probation for a DUI in Atlanta and subsequently offends with another DUI, they should expect significant jail time.
+The response to an individual's new drunken driving arrest when they are on probation depends on the reason and underlying facts for the prior probation.
+If the person is on federal probation for a felony, the DUI in a State Court may not be significant, in some situations.

 When a person gets a DUI while on probation that puts them in jail, they may be dealing with their case from jail or some sort of rehabilitation program.
 The penalties are more severe because the person must deal with the probation violation as well as the new offense.

-Typical conditions of probation include no alcohol, no drugs, random screens, community service, DUI school, reporting to probation as directed, alcohol and drug treatment and courses, and a suspended license.
+Typical sentencing conditions of probation include suspension (or revocation) of the driver's license, use no alcohol, use no drugs without a prescription, undergo random screens, perform community service hours, complete DUI school, report to probation as directed, possibly complete alcohol and drug screening (and if recommended) get treatment and recommended other courses.

 Receiving an Atlanta D.U.I. while on probation is a serious matter because the person faces potential jail time.
 This can disrupt a person's job and put the stability of their entire family at risk.